PetruMariuta/Backtracking-sudoku-solver/README.md

 # Sudoku-solver

-This algorithm will solve sudoku boards, considering that the board configuration is valid.
+This program will solve sudoku boards, considering that the board configuration is valid.